twilio/twilio-video.js/COMMON_ISSUES.md

 Mozilla [announced](https://blog.mozilla.org/webrtc/how-to-avoid-data-channel-breaking/)
 a change in July 2018 related to how RTCDataChannels are negotiated in Firefox 63+.
-Unfortunately, this has caused an incompatibility with those versions of our Android and iOS Video SDKs that use WebRTC 57 and below.
+Unfortunately, this has caused an incompatibility with versions of our Android and iOS Video SDKs that use WebRTC 57 and below.

 ### What is the impact?